PARTIAL REPS CAN MAKE YOU FULL BRUTAL

 So, in conclusion, I’ll give you a couple of my favorite partial movements:

 - Deadlift Lockout– Great for building up the traps and upper back, in addition to overall pulling strength.
-Set the pins just above your knees for best results and hold the lockout for ten seconds before dropping it back to the pins.
+Set the pins just above your knees and hold the lockout for ten seconds before dropping it back to the pins.
 Johnny Jackson approved!

-- Squat Lockout– An overall man-maker, this exercise strengthens every inch of your body, and is a great break from squats of all kinds.
+- Squat Lockout– An overall man-maker, this exercise strengthens every inch of your body.
+It is a great break from squats of all kinds.
 Paul Anderson swore by these and did them at all sorts of heights.
 I’ve done them mostly from the full squat position at the bottom, and the 1/4-1/8 rep range, and love them.

 - Bench Press Lockout- I’ve been using these to build up my elbow strength, and my bench is flying up as a result.